openspending/community.openspending.org/resources/gift/chapter3-1.md

 # User perspectives on using Government Fiscal Data

+The statements below all come from re-users of fiscal data outside of government.
+Each person talks about what fiscal data they required, what they wanted to do with it, and importantly, how easy it was to obtain and use

 ## Canada: DataBC and tools for non-developers

 > “Another nice thing about the data.gov.bc.ca website is that it provides tools for non-developers, so that they can play with, and learn from, some of the data.”